Bluff body drag manipulation using pulsed jets and Coanda effect

-In order to attest the flow deviation imposed by the Coanda effect, we display the contour-maps of time-averaged cross-stream velocity $\overline{v}$ in figure~\ref{fig:Comparison_HSPIV_Coanda_Nat_HF_Steady}.
-The unforced flow together with the steady blowing at $C_\mu=13\times{10^{-3}}$ ($\gamma_p\sim0.85$) and the high-frequency Coanda blowing at $C_\mu=7.5\times{10^{-3}}$ ($\gamma_p\sim0.67$) are selected for analysis.
-The superiority of the unsteady forcing in deviating more flow when compared to the steady jets appears evident from the distribution of $|\overline{v}|$: it is indeed verified by analyzing the vorticity contours illustrated in detail.
-Besides, we note a reduction of the upward velocity surrounding the rear surface, confirming the same behavior of the previously analyzed high-frequency configuration.
+The flow deviation imposed by the Coanda effect is illustrated by the contour-maps of $\overline{v}$ in figure~\ref{fig:fig21}.
+The unforced flow together with the steady blowing at $C_\mu=13\times{10^{-3}}$ ($\gamma_p\sim0.85$) and the high-frequency blowing at $C_\mu=7.5\times{10^{-3}}$ ($\gamma_p\sim0.67$) are compared.
+The superiority of the unsteady forcing for flow deviation is clearly visible from both the vorticity $\omega_z$ and $\overline{v}$ distributions.
+Moreover, we note a reduction of the upward velocity close to the rear surface of the model, similarly to the standard high-frequency configuration.

-When comparing the steady blowing to the periodic Coanda actuation, attention must be paid to the importance of the jet unsteadiness on flow attachment along the rounded surface.
-Although the unsteady forcing with frequency $St_H=12.1$ presents a smaller averaged $C_\mu=7.5\times{10^{-3}}$, the instantaneous jet velocity may reach about 3 times its mean value, as exemplified in figure~\ref{fig:Veff_Signals}(a).
-Hence, the time evolution of the momentum flux competing with the pressure gradient imposed by the rounded surface plays a significant role on the flow mechanisms leading to the unsteady Coanda attachment \citep{Jukes09}.
-The use of steady blowing at velocities similar to the maximum jet amplitudes during the unsteady cycle would therefore be necessary to compare the effects of both actuation on flow attachment.
+When comparing the steady blowing to the periodic actuation, the jet unsteadiness appears to be particularly important to flow attachment along the rounded surface.
+Although the unsteady forcing with frequency $St_H=12.1$ presents a smaller averaged $C_\mu=7.5\times{10^{-3}}$, the instantaneous jet velocity may reach about three times its mean value, as shown in figure~\ref{fig:fig4}(a).
+Hence, the time evolution of the momentum flux competing with the pressure gradient imposed by the rounded surface plays a significant role on the flow mechanisms leading to unsteady Coanda effect \citep{Jukes09}.
+The use of steady blowing at velocities similar to the maximum jet amplitudes during the unsteady cycle would therefore be necessary in order to compare the effects of both actuation on flow attachment.
 Yet, this was not possible in the present study due to the needed input pressure $P_i$, beyond the limits of the pulsed jet system apparatus.
 Moreover, generating a steady jet for such control would require a large amount of power, considerably affecting the energy balance.
 This aspect is commented in what follows.